siobhanpmahoney/capture-app/README.md

 ## Demo

+A video demo of Capture is available on [YouTube](https://www.youtube.com/watch?v=LtX2sFyvuFA).

+Interested in giving Capture a try?
+Great!
+Try out the [live app](https://capture-jobs.herokuapp.com/login)!

 ## Usage and Features

 Capture. streamlines the job search by offering a single platform for finding job opportunities, collecting research, organizing notes, tracking progress with applications and interviews.